k3s-io/k3s/docs/release/kubernetes-upgrade.md

 Build progress can be tracked [here](https://hub.docker.com/r/rancher/system-agent-installer-k3s/tags).

+# Create Release Images
+The k3s-upgrade repository bundles a k3s binary and script that allows a user to upgrade to a new k3s release.
+This process is normally automated, however this can fail.
+If the automation does fail, do the following:

+Go to the [k3s-upgrade repository](https://github.com/k3s-io/k3s-upgrade) and manually create a new tag for the release.
+This will kick off a build of the image.

+1. Draft a new release
+2. Enter the tag (e.g. v1.22.5-rc1+k3s1).
+3. Check k3s and k3s-upgrade images Exist

+This process will take some time but upon completion, the images will be listed here.

+The k3s images will be published [here](https://hub.docker.com/r/rancher/k3s).
+The upgrade images will be published [here](https://hub.docker.com/r/rancher/k3s-upgrade).

+Verifying Component Release Versions
+With each release, k3s publishes release notes that include a table of the components and their versions.

 # Create GA Release Candidate
 Once QA has verified that the RC is good (or that any fixes have been added in follow up release candidates), it is time for the general release.